Home treadmills make fitness accessible

 Finding the best treadmills

 To find the best rated treadmills, our editors consulted top review sites including ConsumerReports.org, TreadmillDoctor.com, Runner's World and others.
 These experts not only have good knowledge of what separates a top treadmill from a lower-tier model, they also test each treadmill they recommend.
-We also look for user feedback -- and some popular treadmills get hundreds of reviews at sites like Amazon.com, Sears.com and Dick's Sporting Goods.
+We also look for user feedback -- and some popular treadmills get hundreds of reviews at sites like Amazon.com, Sears.com and DicksSportingGoods.com.
 We consider performance, of course, but also ease of use, durability, and how responsive the manufacturer is to making things right when something goes wrong.
 The result of our research is our recommendations for the best treadmills.
-We also name some very good alternate choices that are very much worth considering by some buyers.

 The best treadmills offer smooth, powerful, stable performance

-Regardless of whether you select the Landice L7 or Landice L8, construction quality is close to bullet-proof, earning top marks in one round up and compliments all around.
+Regardless of whether you select the Landice L7 or Landice L8, construction quality is described as excellent, earning top marks in one round up and compliments all around.
 Landice backs these treadmills with a lifetime warranty on parts, including wear parts, though there is a catch -- your treadmill has to be dealer installed and you need to live within 60 miles of a Landice dealer.

 There are many other options for the Landice treadmills as well.
 Those include the aforementioned TV and tablet mounts, as well as an integrated 15-inch LCD TV/DVD combo system.
 The VXF Shock Absorption system is standard and well regarded, but if you need a softer run to minimize impact to your knees and other joints, an optional Orthopedic Shock Absorption system is offered.
 The company claims that with the latter installed, running on a Landice treadmill is seven times softer than running on grass, and reviews indicate that the difference is noticeable.
 Medical handrails are available to assist older users or rehabilitation needs.

-The downside to the Woodway 4Frong, of course, is the price, which is described as "huge" by the reviewers at TreadmillDoctor.com.
-However, they add "Given that, this is one of the few treadmills that can claim to be the last treadmill you will buy."
+The downside to the Woodway 4Front, of course, is the price, which is described as "huge" by the reviewers at TreadmillDoctor.com.
+However, they add, "Given that, this is one of the few treadmills that can claim to be the last treadmill you will buy."
 Runner's World agrees that the price will be hard to swallow for many individuals -- and keep in mind that options can drive it even higher.
-"But if your neighborhood health club owns one, it's worth the cost of membership," Dengate says,
+"But if your neighborhood health club owns one, it's worth the cost of membership," Dengate says.

-If you are looking for a non-folding treadmill that's a little easier on the wallet, we saw some good feedback for the NordicTrack Elite 9700 Pro (Est. $2,200).
-It finishes right behind the Landice L7 in one large comparative review and earns a Best Buy rating from TreadmillDoctor.com.
+If you are looking for a non-folding treadmill that's a little easier on the wallet, we saw some good feedback for the NordicTrack Elite 9700 Pro (Est. $2,300).
+The 9700 finishes right behind the Landice L7 in one large comparative review and earns a Best Buy rating from TreadmillDoctor.com.

 The NordicTrack Elite 9700 Pro backs its excellent build quality with a plethora of features. iFit Live (Est. $100 per year) is an interactive training tool that keeps track of your workouts and connects to an online community.
-Google Maps' driven workouts let you select a route to "run" anywhere in the world and have the treadmill incline (up to 15 percent) or decline (up to 3 percent) to simulate the terrain.
-The 10-inch touch display is a powered by an Android operating system, letting you read email, watch videos and more.
+Google Maps-driven workouts let you select a route to "run" anywhere in the world and have the treadmill incline (up to 15 percent) or decline (up to 3 percent) to simulate the terrain.
+An integrated 10-inch Android tablet lets you read email, watch videos and more.
 Cushioning level is user adjustable -- down to 24 percent compared to running on the road, the company claims.

 Best Home Treadmills | Best Cheap Treadmills | Best Manual Treadmills | Buying Guide | Our Sources